In 2020, odds are you’ve heard of day trading … but do you know how to day trade? The industry has become pretty mainstream lately, but what is it?

 The Bottom Line

-Now you know how to day trade and the steps you need to take to pursue day trading.
-Still interested?
-If you have the discipline and focus for it, the laptop lifestyle could be for you.
+We covered a ton of great info on how to day trade, and the steps you can take to start learning today.
+If you have the discipline and focus, the laptop lifestyle is possible.